 There are two key studies that provide evidence of DLOM: Restricted stock studies and IPO studies.

 Restricted stock issues are private placements made by public companies.
 The issue price is compared to the listed price.
 According to restricted stock studies in the US, large companies make private placements at no or minimal discount to the market price.
 Where as small companies, with a market capitalisation of less that $55m, offer discounts of between 35% and 91%.

-Simon specialises in providing forensic accounting and valuation services.
+Simon specialises in providing forensic accounting and business valuation services in Brisbane.
 Prior to founding Lotus Amity, he was a Forensic Accounting partner with BDO Australia and led their National Forensics practice.
 He has worked as a forensic director for a major offshore forensic accounting practice which included assisting in multi-billion-dollar litigation in relation to the largest Bernie Madoff feeder fund.
 He has also held senior management positions with Deloitte and Crowe Horwath.
 Simon is a Chartered and a Certified Fraud Examiner.